-- Any infraction which results in an Out of School Suspension (OSS) - Use, Possession, or Sale of Alcohol - Use, Possession, or Sale of Tobacco Products (including alternative nicotine products and/or paraphernalia) - Use, Possession, or Sale of Illegal Drugs (including drug paraphernalia) Any studentathlete found to be selling illegal drugs will be suspended for one calendar year from the date of the sale. - Constructive Possession Student-athletes who are found to have been voluntarily associating with others who are illegally using, possessing or selling drugs, drug paraphernalia or alcohol, and who do not attempt to remove themselves in a reasonable amount of time are in violation of the Athletic Code of Conduct. - Hazing Coaches will not permit, nor will student-athletes participate in, any type of hazing at any time.
-Hazing is defined by any conduct or method of initiation into any interscholastic team, whether on public or private property, which deliberately or recklessly exploits a less powerful student-athlete physically, emotionally, and/or socially.

-Theft and/or Destruction of Property - Theft and/or destruction of property of any kind, including property of Averill Park or our opponents will not be tolerated.
+- Any infraction which results in an Out of School Suspension (OSS) - Use, Possession, or Sale of Alcohol - Use, Possession, or Sale of Tobacco Products (including alternative nicotine products and/or paraphernalia) - Use, Possession, or Sale of Cannabis Products (including alternative cannabis product and /or paraphernalia) - Use, Possession, or Sale of Illegal Drugs (including drug paraphernalia) Any studentathlete found to be selling illegal drugs will be suspended for one calendar year from the date of the sale. - Constructive Possession Student-athletes who are found to have been voluntarily associating with others who are illegally using, possessing or selling drugs, drug paraphernalia cannabis, cannabis paraphernalia, or alcohol, and who do not attempt to remove themselves in a reasonable amount of time are in violation of the Athletic Code of Conduct. - Hazing Coaches will not permit, nor will student-athletes participate in, any type of hazing at any time.
+Hazing is defined by any conduct or method of initiation into any interscholastic team, whether on public or private property, which deliberately or recklessly exploits a less powerful student-athlete physically, emotionally, and/or socially. - Theft and/or Destruction of Property Theft and/or destruction of property of any kind, including property of Averill Park or our opponents will not be tolerated.